-Unfortunately the answer is probably yes, particularly for the Beaver and Cub sections.
-Use the "contact us" button for the appropriate section on our website to request the latest information.
-In 2015 we opened a second Beaver Colony to alleviate the pressure on places for that age group, but at this stage we do not have enough adult leaders to do the same for Cubs.
+Unfortunately the answer is probably yes, particularly for the Beaver section.
+Use the "joining enquiry contact us" button on our website to request the latest information.
+In 2015 we opened a second Beaver Colony to alleviate the pressure on places for that age group and, in 2016, did the same for Cubs.
+However demand continues to grow and we continually seek more assistant leaders to help us fulfil the need.